xenocrat/mo2array/README.md

 ## What is this?

-mo2array is a PHP class for decoding gettext machine object (.mo) files to array.
+mo2array is a PHP class for decoding GNU gettext machine object (.mo) files to array.

 ## Requirements